Welcome To Year 5

 What will you choose?

-Our Spring Term Big Question is:
+Our Summer Term Big Question is:

 On Friday 12th, Y5 started gymnastics in indoor PE.
 They focused on developing the skills to perform straight, star and half turn jumps with the correct take-off and landing from various pieces of equipment.

 Before studying the Romans and their impact on Britain, children worked together to use what they already know to order key historical time periods.
 We certainly have very knowledgeable Y5s!

 Y5 have been learning how to read scales accurately and how to convert between metric measures in maths since returning from the Christmas holiday.
 Could they make the perfect purple potion by dividing, measuring and converting?
 They certainly had a great time experimenting!

 On Thursday 16th November, Y5 enjoyed a mapping extravaganza in order to evaluate Britain's transport connections.
 They worked in groups to put together a map jigsaw of Britain, using routes and major cities as guides to help them.
 They also used OS symbols to study maps of Lichfield and even began making their own maps of their journey to school.
 A fantastic afternoon Y5!

 OThis week, Y5 have been taking part in a nationwide challenge to use the bar method to solve challenging mathematical problems.
 They used bar model drawings to help support the problem solving process.
 Fantastic!